List on Bids44 →

 Physical Preparation

-Thorough Cleaning & Detailing.
-A professionally detailed car makes a huge difference.
-Get the exterior washed, waxed, and polished.
-Have the interior shampooed, cleaned, and vacuumed.
-Remove all personal items.
-A clean car adds ₹50,000-₹1,00,000 to perceived value.
+Thorough Cleaning and Detailing.
+A professionally detailed car makes a huge first impression.
+Get the exterior washed, waxed, and polished to remove minor swirl marks.
+Have the interior deep-cleaned, including shampooing seats, conditioning leather, and cleaning all plastics.
+Remove all personal items and ensure the panoramic glass roof is spotless.
+A clean car can add ₹50,000-₹75,000.

-Check and Top Up Fluids.
-Ensure the windshield washer fluid and battery/motor coolant levels are correct.
-While an EV has fewer fluids, these small details show good maintenance.
+Check and Top Up All Fluids.
+Ensure the brake fluid, windshield washer fluid, and battery/motor coolant levels are correct.
+While EVs have fewer fluids, these are still important for proper operation.

 Documentation